School Construction Priority List Grant Process

 Step 6: Legislative Review and Authorization

-The Priority List Committee makes changes and/or approves the Priority List and submits it to the full General Assembly and Governor prior to February 1.
-Once approved by the legislature and the bill is signed by the Governor, OGA prepares and sends grant commitment letters to districts.
+The Priority List Committee makes changes and/or approves the Priority List by February 1.
+Then the Priority List is incorporated into a bill by the Education Committee.
+Once the bill is approved by the legislature and signed by the Governor, the Priority List is authorized and OGA issues grant commitment letters to districts.

 calculator icon